crmrbls/PakaNews/README.md

 # PakaNews
 Replica of the mobile news page.
-Powered by [umapyoi.net](https://umapyoi.net)'s API.

 # Building
 *The recommended package manager for this project is pnpm.
 These instructions assume that you're using it.*